lyndonb-bq/tinkerpop/gremlin-go/design.md

 #### protocol

 The `protocol` entity handles invoking serialization and deserialization of data, as well as handling the lifecycle of raw data passed to and received from the `transporter` layer.
-Upon creation, an instance of `protocol` starts a `go routine` to asynchronously read and popular data into a  `ResultSet` that is owned by the parent `connection`.
+Upon creation, an instance of `protocol` starts a `go routine` to asynchronously read and populate data into a  `ResultSet` that is owned by the parent `connection`.

 ##### Cardinalities